-Before moving on to the analysis of treatment effects, Table 3 summarizes account use for the free ATM control group.
+Before moving on to the analysis, Table 3 summarizes account use for the free ATM control group.
 Column 1 shows that just 22 percent of accounts were "active" in the short term, meaning that they received at least one deposit (not including a cash prize deposit) within the first six months.
-I focus on the first six months as a measure of short-run activity because (a) this was the period during which most accounts could also earn promotional interest and (b) the bank classified an account as "dormant" after six months of inactivity.13 In the long run many accounts were abandoned - only 7 percent of accounts were used in their third year.
-While some of this is exit from the formal banking sector, account abandonment may also reflect the fact that Kenyan financial services changed rapidly during the three years following the baseline, with growth in low-cost formal bank accounts, agency banking, and mobile money-based banking services (FSD Kenya 2009; FSD Kenya 2013).
+I focus on the first six months as a measure of short-run activity because (a) this was the period during which most accounts could also earn promotional interest and (b) the bank classified an account as "dormant" after six months of inactivity.
+12 In the long run many accounts were abandoned - only 7 percent of accounts were used in their third year.
+While some of this is exit from the formal banking sector, account abandonment may also reflect the fact that Kenyan financial services changed rapidly during this period, with growth in low-cost formal bank accounts, agency banking, and mobile money (FSD Kenya 2009; FSD Kenya 2013).
 Indeed, even though the vast majority of experimental accounts were abandoned, 68 percent of respondents reported that they owned a bank account at endline.

-In terms of the intensive margin, accounts that were active within the first six months saw an average of 3 deposits (valued at Ksh 5,921 or \$74) in the first six months, with another 5 deposits valued at Ksh 25,726 in the next 2.5 years.14 Withdrawals occurred at slightly lower, but similar rates - as a result, the average active account had a closing balance of Ksh 1,345 after six months and Ksh 1,197 after three years.
+In terms of the intensive margin, accounts that were active within the first six months saw an average of 3 deposits (valued at Ksh 5,921 or \$74) in the first six months, with another 5 deposits valued at Ksh 25,726 in the next 2.5 years.13 Withdrawals occurred at slightly lower, but similar rates - as a result, the average active account had a closing balance of Ksh 1,345 after six months and Ksh 1,197 after three years.